 Recently Skye was voted ‘4th best island in the world by National Geographic magazine’.
 The stark rise of the jagged Cuillin ridge drops to the gentle white of a soft sand beach.
 Inlets, bays and islands create a complex lacework pattern with the sea.
 Tiny villages and historic keeps are familiar and fascinating.
 A place where time means nothing, and beneath every footstep lies 500 million years of history.

-Here you will find Restaurants of world fame, Hotels and Inns of renown, a distillery of distinction and brewers of well travelled ales.
+Here you will find Restaurants of world fame, Hotels and Inns of renown, distilleries of distinction and brewers of well travelled ales.

 An incredibly diverse range of artists and craftsmen live and work in the area, offering a fascinating and eclectic blend of traditional and contemporary products inspired by unique island light.